TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-28-how-to-mock-final-classes-in-phpunit.md

 perex: |
     Do you prefer composition over inheritance?
 Yes, that's great.
 Why aren't your classes `final` then?
 Oh, you have tests and you mock your classes. **But why is that a problem?**

-tweet: "New Post on #php 🐘 blog: How to Mock Final Classes in #PHPUnit"
+tweet: "New Post on #php 🐘 blog: How to Mock Final Classes in #phpunit"
 tweet_image: "/assets/images/posts/2019/mocking-final/final-case.png"

 tested: true